style-it/StyleIt-dev/README.md

-StyleIt (Beta)
+StyleIt
 ==============

  ### StyleIt.js is A completely customizable for building rich text editors in the browser.

 ## Keep the following in mind
 * StyleIt.js is an abstraction, please know that there is no UI.
-* StyleIt is built for study purposes.
+* This repo was built for study purposes, Please go to [styleIt2](https://github.com/adi-L/styleit2).
 * Undo/Redo will come in the future